 Overall, for a simple and rugged night vision optic this night vision scope is hard to beat.
-It is a favorite online for a midrange price night vision is one of the best night vision scopes for about $500.
+It is a favorite online for a midrange price night vision is one of the best scopes for about $500.

 7 Bushnell 4.5X40 Equinox Z Digital Night Vision W/ Mount

 This scope features adjustable infrared brightness levels and integrated mount and an extremely long battery life.
-This scope is primarily designed to give the shooter an outstanding optical clarity and an extra wide field-of-view for cheap.
+This scope is primarily designed to give the shooter outstanding optical clarity and an extra wide field-of-view for cheap.

 Type of Night Vision Scope

 Many people wonder just how night vision scopes work.
 In all honesty, night vision is a technological marvel.
 The very fact that it works is near magic.
-As far as hunters concerned, night vision works by collecting and amplifying ambient light through electronics.
+As far as hunters are concerned, night vision works by collecting and amplifying ambient light through electronics.

-The most important thing you remember about night vision is that is not a flashlight.
+The most important thing you need to remember about night vision is that it is not a flashlight.
 In the movies, the good guy flips on his night vision and everything is illuminated.
 In reality, you need ambient moonlight or flashlights to illuminate the area.
 You won’t see anything if you are in complete darkness.

 Gen 1 & Gen 2